 2. Plan your budget.

 Plan based on the total project and not just the building costs.
 Many people can simply forget to budget for the things they’ll need to finish off their project.
-Electrical, plumbing, HVAC, and landscaping are a few of the common things that people forget about when laying out their budget on paper.
+Electrical, plumbing, and HVAC are a few of the common things that people forget about when laying out their budget on paper.
 This can cause a project to run over budget or cause your building to have an unfinished look if the money runs out.

 3. Do your homework.